 - Grounding – assuming a comfortable physical position, then repeating out loud what each of your senses are telling you.
 This is a distracting and calming technique.

 - Controlled breathing – placing all of your attention on the process of breathing in and breathing out, which brings about a relaxation response.

 - Positive self talk – recalling positive experiences and reminding yourself of your good qualities.

 - Reality check – asking yourself what is real and what isn’t; what does the evidence tell you?

 Medication can help temporarily.
 But medications do not change the wiring in your brain.
 There is no cure for anxiety in medication.
 There is a temporary, chemical change in your brain brought about by the medication.
-But it lasts only as long as the medication is designed to last.
-But it’s not permanent.
+It lasts only as long as the medication is designed to last.
+It’s not permanent.
 You always need to take another pill to get the same effect.